-The International Journal of Society, Culture & Language (IJSCL) provides perspectives on topics relevant to research in the interrelated fields of the Journal Title.
-Through its publication the journal contributes to the development of theory and practice.
+The International Journal of Society, Culture & Language (IJSCL) provides perspectives on topics relevant to linguistics and language, anthropology, education, and gender studies.
+Through its publication, the journal contributes to the development of theory and practice.
 The journal accepts academically robust papers that contribute to the areas of research.

 a.
 Research Papers